Tarzan and the Ant Men: Importance

+Tarzan and the Ant Men is also mentioned, along with other unspecified Tarzan titles, in Herman Wouk's A City Boy (1948), being read at Camp Manitou by Herbie Bookbinder, the tubby bookworm hero.

 Comic adaptations

 The book has been adapted into comic form by Gold Key Comics in Tarzan nos.
 174-175, dated June–July 1969, with a script by Gaylord DuBois and art by Russ Manning.

+And the Novel was the inspiration for a very similar plot line in the Filmation animated series Tarzan, Lord of the Jungle, second season (1977) episode 3, Tarzan and the Colossus of Zome.